 If all content has been provided, change the issue status to Awaiting Vetting.

-It can sometimes be difficult to assess topic ideas on an individual level, so don’t hesitate to reach out to Faculty SMEs for a second opinion along the way.
-You can do so by pinging the @faculty-sme group in the #training Slack channel.
+It can sometimes be difficult to assess topic ideas on an individual level, so don’t hesitate to reach out to the Editor team for a second opinion along the way.
+You can do so by mentioning the @WordPress/learn-editors team directly on the GitHub issue.

 # Vetting Checklist for SMEs